 2. Your mind invokes fear and anxiety

 When you hear terrible incidents happening in the world around you, you start worrying if you will end up as the victim someday.
 The news of a new disease outbreak sends a shiver down your spine as you visualize yourself lying in a bed plugged into a ventilator.
-When terrorists blow up a building, you worry about being blown to smithereens due to a bomb in your city.
+When terrorists bomb a building, you worry about being blown to smithereens due to an explosion in your city.

-The psychological effects of the news are not so apparent but you know they are real.
+The psychological effects of the news are not so apparent but they are real.

-The world is a much better plan than the news portrays.
-When you look at only the horrendous events, your mind generalizes the whole world as the same.
-But you are taking a small percentage of all events around the world which are sad and assuming such tragedies happen in each city every day.
+The world is a much better place than the news portrays.
+When you look at only the horrendous events, your mind generalizes the whole earth as the same.
+But you are taking a small percentage of all occurrences around the world which are sad and assuming such tragedies happen in each city every day.

 3. You make an unrealistic estimation of risks

-While such risks are real, such events are far rarer than they appear.
+While the risks are real, such events are far rarer than they appear.

 Due to the intensity with which the news sells the story, you consider an uncommon event as common.

 As per statistics, you are more likely to die in a car accident on the way to the airport than in a flight crash.
-You have higher chances of winning a Nobel prize than having your leg bitten off by a shark.
+You have higher chances of winning a Nobel prize than being bitten by a shark.

-The fear induced by the scary events forces your mind to worry about such tragedies happening to yourself which in reality never happen.
+The fear induced by the scary events forces your mind to worry about such tragedies happening to yourself which in reality never occur.
 Such is the impact of news channels on society.